ethorneloe/azure-apps-jobs-github-runners/README.md

-1. Run workflows in the repo and watch the runners get created in GitHub, along with the jobs being executed in Azure.
+1. Run workflows in the repo (or add some of yuor own) and watch the runners get created in GitHub, along with the jobs being executed in Azure.
+Make sure the jobs are tagged with self-hosted.
+The scaling rule can be updated to support specific tags as well.

    Ephemeral Self-Hosted Runners for each Job
    ![image](https://github.com/ethorneloe/azure-apps-jobs-github-runners/assets/129253602/46b06dd2-ce90-424f-806d-b314fb880bf9)